8320 Park St. Rezone from R-1 Low-Density Residential to MU-2, Employment Mixed-Use

 Project Type: Commercial

-Applicant: 8320 Park, LLC
+Applicant: 8320 Park, LLC c/o Vincent Colson

-Project Description: Rezoning from R-1 to MU-2 to allow for a proposed pickleball indoor court building on a 0.41-acre lot.
+Project Description: Rezoning from R-1 to MU-2 on a 0.41-acre lot.

 City and County Staff Analysis

 Sustainability Elements: Sustainability elements have not been finalized at this stage of the process.
-Staff will work with the applicant on incorporating sustainable practices into the formal development plans if the project proceeds past the concept stage.
+Staff will work with the applicant on incorporating sustainable practices into the formal development plans if the project proceeds with a final plat and SDP.

 Inclusionary Housing and Public Land Dedication: Since this is not a residential use, the inclusionary housing and public land dedication requirements are not applicable.